dhay/onenote2xml/ONE/STORE/README.md

 This module exports `GlobalIdTable` class, which builds a table from a sequence of file nodes, for mapping `CompactId` indices to 128 bit GUIDs.

+## `object_group.py`

+This module exports class `ObjectGroup`, which parses a group of objects, referred by ObjectGroupListReferenceFND structure.
+An object group is used by `.one` files.

 # ONESTORE format{#ONESTORE}

 The most current format is used for `.one` files. `.onetoc2` (Notebook Table Of Contents) files uses a legacy format.